intercom/intercom-ruby/README.md

 For generating Intercom javascript script tags for Rails, please see https://github.com/intercom/intercom-rails

 ## Upgrading information

-Version 2 of intercom-ruby is not backwards compatible with previous versions.
-Be sure to test this new version before deploying to production.
-One other change you will need to make as part of the upgrade is to set `Intercom.app_api_key` and not set `Intercom.api_key` (you can continue to use your existing API key).
+Version 3 of intercom-ruby is not backwards compatible with previous versions.

+Version 3 moves away from a global setup approach to the use of an Intercom Client.

-This version of the gem is compatible with `Ruby 2.1`, `Ruby 2.0` & `Ruby 1.9.3`
+This version of the gem is compatible with `Ruby 2.1` and above.

 ## Installation